amandahuarng/VisAid/README.md

 # VisAid
 A tool that allows you to identify surrounding objects using your voice.
+Connecting the Google Cloud Vision API with Houndify's Speech-To-Text API, users can interact with the program by asking it questions about his/her environment and the program will answer accordingly.

 ## Make sure you install the following packages before running:
 - sox
-- houndify
 - json
 - io
 - sys